WICG/datacue/text-track-cue-constructor.md

  1. A mixture of `CountdownCue` and `ColourCue` cues are created.
  1. Event listeners are added to `enter` and `exit` events for each cue.
  1. A TextTrack of `kind='metadata'` is attached to the `<video>` element in the page.
- 1. All these cues are added to this track.
+ 1. All cues are added to this track.

 #### Custom Cue Example: Colour
 ````